top of page

 WORKFORCE DEVELOPMENT

-The Greater Washington Urban League understands how urgent the economic situation is for our region’s most vulnerable residents – and that no one can be left behind as the region’s economy grows.
+We understand how urgent the economic situation is for our region’s most vulnerable residents – and that no one can be left behind as the region’s economy grows.
 We’ve created the Workforce Development division of the Greater Washington Urban League as a professional development sourcing mechanism for the residents we serve, as well as a career incubator driven by a mission to support a strong economy and the ability of each person to achieve self-sufficiency.

 SMALL BUSINESS DEVELOPMENT